Framework for systematic flow manipulation by wind and hydrokinetic energy turbine arrays: Example turbine arrays with deflection

 \section{Example turbine arrays with deflection}

 We begin in \S\ref{subsec:deflectors}-\ref{subsec:vawt} with results from two computational examples of deflector-turbine arrays to demonstrate the feasibility and illustrate the basic phenomenology.
 These arrays are constructed by combining distributed body forces and/or airfoils, which extract energy and deflect the flow.
 In these examples, schematically shown in Figure \ref{fig:ExampleArraySchematic}~(a-b), we position turbines in a straight line aligned with the freestream flow to highlight the role of flow deflection.
-We assume that because the turbines are placed close together, turbulence does not replenish the wake before impinging on the next turbine.
 Certain features of these computational models are chosen arbitrarily, e.g., the shapes of the airfoils and the turbines, the parametrization of the force exerted by the turbines, and the mechanism to deflect the flow.
-Other parameters, such as the Reynolds number are chosen such that numerical approximations to the steady laminar solutions of Navier-Stokes equations can be reliably computed using a commercial finite element software (COMSOL).
 The results obtained depend on these details to an extent.
-Despite differences in these example arrays, both share the fluid dynamic signature of simultaneous wake deflection and power extraction, as we shown in \S \ref{sec:defdefturb}-\ref{sec:idealization}.
-These examples thus motivate and illustrate the general definitions developed in \S \ref{sec:defdefturb} and as a validation of the idealized linear deflector-turbine array presented in \S \ref{sec:idealization}.
+Despite differences in these example arrays, both share the fluid dynamic signature of simultaneous wake deflection and power extraction, as we show in \S \ref{sec:defdefturb}-\ref{sec:idealization}.
+These examples thus motivate and illustrate the general definitions developed in \S \ref{sec:defdefturb} and validate the idealized linear deflector-turbine array presented in \S \ref{sec:idealization}.